KareemLMR/Wireless-Air-Gyroscopic-Mouse/Project-Overview.md

 I will also use X11 for controlling mouse cursor position on the GUI

+References to all of these can be found in the diagrams in the overview section.

 # Shared Material
 N/A.

 # Source Code Organization
-Buildroot or Yocto Repository will be hosted at [Yocto Meta Layer](https://github.com/cu-ecen-aeld/final-project-KareemLMR)
+Yocto Repository will be hosted at [Yocto Meta Layer](https://github.com/cu-ecen-aeld/final-project-KareemLMR)

 Wireless Air Gyroscopic Mouse source code will be hosted in in a repository at [Wireless Air Gyroscopic Mouse](https://github.com/KareemLMR/Wireless-Air-Gyroscopic-Mouse)